alw017/CSE-105-Project/Decidability Problem/writeup.md

 3. Checking Emptiness: This program checks DFA emptiness by running graph search on the state diagram of the DFA, starting from the given start state.
 After this graph search, we have a set of all reachable states, which we then check whether this set shares no elements with the designated accept states.
 If there are no shared elements, then the DFA must recognize an empty set.

+If this program encounters an invalid string, it will throw an exception and exit.
+This should be implicitly interpreted as not being in the set of E_DFA.

 # Example Strings